Glioma: Treatment

 Management of IDH wild type glioblastoma, WHO grade 4.
 KPS, Karnofsky performance status.

 Management of IDH-mutant glioma.
 KPS, Karnofsky performance status; PCV, procarbazine, lomustine and vincristine.

 Treatment for brain gliomas depends on the location, the cell type, and the grade of malignancy.
 Current treatment options include surgical removal, radiation (radiation therapy), and chemotherapy.
-In some cases, tumour treating fields (alternating electric field therapy), a recently developed technology, may be used.
+In some cases, tumor treating fields (alternating electric field therapy), a recently developed technology, may be used.

 Often, treatment is a combined approach, using surgery, radiation therapy, and chemotherapy.
-For many, treatment consists of just surgery, or even "watchful waiting" (waiting to see when an intervention is justified due to tumour progression).
-Doctors carefully balance the specifics of the patient's tumour and the downsides of intervention, since there can be significant side effects from medical intervention, despite recent attempts to predict outcomes have been proposed.
+For many, treatment consists of just surgery, or even "watchful waiting" (waiting to see when an intervention is justified due to tumor progression).
+Doctors carefully balance the specifics of the patient's tumor and the downsides of intervention, since there can be significant side effects from medical intervention, despite the recent attempts to predict outcomes which have been proposed.

 Awake surgery can be performed to monitor for example language and other cognitive functions, as well as motor functions and vision.
-Awake surgery is known to improve extent of resection while preserving functions and exetent of resection is directly associated with survival in low-grade gliomas.
+Awake surgery is known to improve extent of resection while preserving functions and extent of resection is directly associated with survival in low-grade gliomas.

 Radiation and chemotherapy remain the mainstays of treatment beyond surgery.
 Radiation therapy is delivered in the form of external beam radiation or the stereotactic approach using radiosurgery.
 Temozolomide is a common chemotherapy drug which can be administered easily in an outpatient setting and is able to cross the blood–brain barrier effectively.

 There are a wide variety of novel treatments currently being tested in clinical trials, ranging from IDH inhibitors like Ivosidenib, to the recently approved Dendritic cell-based cancer vaccine approach.
 Treatment using immunotherapy is another promising research path that may help treat glioma in the near future.
 Experimental therapies like oncolytic viruses have shown potential therapeutic benefits in clinical trials (but have not been approved for use in non-experimental settings).